18F/content-guide/pages/capitalization.md

 See additional capitalization rules in the [Specific words and phrases](https://pages.18f.gov/content-guide/specific-words-and-phrases/) section.

+## Headings

-**Headings:** Headlines, page titles, subheads and similar content should follow sentence case.
+Headlines, page titles, subheads and similar content should follow sentence case, and should not include a trailing colon.
 For example:

 *Making sense of Washington’s tech landscape*

 *Privileges and responsibilities*

+See also: information about [optimizing headings](../optimize-headings-and-titles/).